Helpmann winners: Cursed Child beaten by homegrown shows

 Harry Potter and the Cursed Child might have picked up Best Play at both London's Olivier Awards and Broadway's Tony Awards, but JK Rowling's wizarding juggernaut has been beaten to all the biggest awards at this year's Helpmanns.
-In fact, Cursed Child walked away from the ceremony tonight in Melbourne with just one win.
+In fact, Cursed Child only walked away with one award at the ceremony in Melbourne tonight.

 The Helpmann Awards recognise the best live performance in Australia, and this year most of the major awards went to homegrown productions and homegrown plays.
 And as they should: our theatre artists are creating some extraordinary work at the moment that speak directly to where we are in the world.
 They mightn't always have the budgets or razzle dazzle of the Pottersphere, but they're every bit as important.